top of page

 Dubai has additional charges such as tourism taxes and service charges that can be included in hotel bills and restaurant receipts.
 These can add up to 10-20% to your bill, so it's good to be aware of these when budgeting for dining out and accommodation.

-For UK expats, staying informed about your tax obligations back home is crucial.
-The UK has a double taxation agreement with the UAE, ensuring you’re not taxed twice on the same income.
+Staying informed about your UK tax obligations is crucial, especially in light of recent changes to residency and domicile rules.
+The UK has a double taxation agreement with the UAE, ensuring you're not taxed twice on the same income.

 Saving and Investing